thurn/violet/monsters.md

 ### Vrock

 ## Devil
+Can be Ranged?
+Yes

 ## Dragon
+Can be Ranged?
+No

 ## Eagle
+Can be Ranged?
+No

 ## Efreet
+Can be Ranged?

 ## Elemental
+Can be Ranged?

 ## Elephant
+Can be Ranged?
+No

 ## Ettin
+Can be Ranged?

 ## Gargoyle
+Can be Ranged?

 ## Gelatinous Cube
+Can be Ranged?
+No

 ## Genie
+Can be Ranged?

 ## Ghost
+Can be Ranged?

 ## Ghoul
+Can be Ranged?

 ## Giant Ant
+Can be Ranged?
+No

 ## Giant Beetle
+Can be Ranged?
+No

 ## Giant Crocodile
+Can be Ranged?
+No

 ## Giant
+Can be Ranged?

 ## Gnoll
+Can be Ranged?

 ## Goblin
+Can be Ranged?

 ## Golem
+Can be Ranged?

 ## Griffon
+Can be Ranged?

 ## Guardian/Guardinal
+Can be Ranged?

 ## Harpy
+Can be Ranged?

 ## Hell Hound
+Can be Ranged?

 ## Hippogriff
+Can be Ranged?

 ## Hobgoblin
+Can be Ranged?

 ## Hydra
+Can be Ranged?

 ## Imp
+Can be Ranged?

 ## Jelly
+Can be Ranged?

 ## Kobold
+Can be Ranged?

 ## Kraken
+Can be Ranged?

 ## Lich
+Can be Ranged?

 ## Manticore
+Can be Ranged?

 ## Medusa
+Can be Ranged?

 ## Merfolk
+Can be Ranged?

 ## Minotaur
+Can be Ranged?

 ## Mummy
+Can be Ranged?

 ## Naga
+Can be Ranged?

 ## Ogre
+Can be Ranged?

 ## Ooze
+Can be Ranged?

 ## Orc
+Can be Ranged?

 ## Quasit
+Can be Ranged?

 ## Rakshasa
+Can be Ranged?

 ## Rat
+Can be Ranged?

 ## Shadow
+Can be Ranged?

 ## Skeleton
+Can be Ranged?

 ## Snake
+Can be Ranged?

 ## Spectre
+Can be Ranged?

 ## Sphinx
+Can be Ranged?

 ## Spirit
+Can be Ranged?

 ## Sprite
+Can be Ranged?

 ## Titan
+Can be Ranged?

 ## Troll
+Can be Ranged?

 ## Vampire
+Can be Ranged?

 ## Wight
+Can be Ranged?

 ## Wolf
+Can be Ranged?

 ## Wraith
+Can be Ranged?

 ## Wyvern
+Can be Ranged?

 ## Xorn
+Can be Ranged?

 ## Zombie
+Can be Ranged?

 # Missing Art